 Grapher .GRT files are used to create a template with set graphing preferences.
 A saved template file does not contain a reference to a specific data file.
 This means that once the template graph is created, you can use the template with any data set.
 You can use the template to set options such as the number of decimal places on axis tick mark labels, label angles, axis labels, graph titles, line plot colors, fill colors, symbol size, or any other graphing option.
 If a .GRT file is sent to a colleague, they can use their own data set with the file to create a graph based on the specifications in the template file.
 This format is preferred when the layout of the graph needs to remain consistent with a variety of similarly formatted data files.

 In most cases, there is a prompt for a data file when you create a graph in Grapher.
 Data files can be imported from a variety of sources, such as ASCII text files, Excel files, or database files.
 Data can be entered directly into Grapher’s worksheet if the files do not already exist.
 The data needs to be in column and row format.
-Each row represents a single point on most plots.
-The columns contain the different variables to be represented on the plot.
-Data files can also be created and saved in Grapher's worksheet.
+Data files can also be created, edited, and saved in Grapher's worksheet.
 Some of the most commonly used data types are described in the following sections.

 ASCII files are generic format files that can be read or produced by most applications.
 There are three common ASCII data formats: .DAT, .CSV, and .TXT.
 These files can also be imported into most applications, including word processors, spreadsheets, and ASCII editors.
 The files differ in the types of delimiters, or column separators, between the data.
 ASCII files do not contain any worksheet formatting information such as row height, column width, or cell formatting.
 This format does not have a limitation on the number of rows or columns.